-One of the programs that automatically can install WordPress in Softaculous.
+One of the programs that automatically can install WordPress is Softaculous.
 This program is popular for installing other applications as well.

 To begin, log in to your hosting panel (cPanel).
 Look for WordPress Installer or Softaculous.
 By clicking on either of them Softaculous will open.

-In the next step, you must choose where to install WordPress and also pick https or https.
+In the next step, you must choose where to install WordPress and also pick HTTP or HTTPS.
 Then, you must pick a domain name.
 Most users install WordPress in the main directory.
 For example, example.com.
-In this case, make sure in the directory is empty.
+In this case, make sure the directory is empty.
 Then, scroll down to see other configurations.

 By default, this program chooses a username and password for you.
 However, you can change them individually.

 In the Email section, make sure you have typed in the correct email address.
 Otherwise, when you forget your password you won’t be able to reset your WordPress password.

 Finally, click on install to begin the process.

 Once the installation process is finished you will see a success message.
 Also, there will be a link to redirect you to the WordPress dashboard.

 How to Install WordPress with QuickInstall?

 The QuickInstall program is another popular program to automatically install WordPress.
 This program is used by many big companies like HostGator.
 QuickInstall uses cPanel to install WordPress.